-Farum Azula is a small city located in southern Denmark, and the buildings that make up this city are beginning to slowly crumble due to the incessant flooding.
-The residents of this town like to say that Farum is the “shining gem” in the midst of farmland, but without any work on preservation and waste management efforts, it could soon be nothing but rubble.
+Crumbling farum azula is a small city located in southern Denmark, and the buildings that make up this city are beginning to crumble due to the continued flooding slowly.
+The residents of this town like to say that Farum is the “shining gem” amid farmland, but without any work on preservation and waste management efforts, it could soon be nothing but rubble.

 The Rise of a new Farum

-Unfortunately for them, the ruins were actually inhabited by a tribe of primitive humans who didn’t appreciate their discovery.
-The treasure hunters were forced to fight their way out, and they never returned to explore the site again.
+Unfortunately for them, the ruins were inhabited by a tribe of primitive humans who didn’t appreciate their discovery.
+The treasure hunters were forced to fight their way out and never returned to explore the site again.

 The Farum Azula is a beautiful structure, but it’s beginning to show its age.
-The building has been in disrepair for some time, and there are reports that it might be demolished soon.
 The Farum Azula is a popular tourist destination, but if it’s gone, what will people do?

-Some people think that the site could be turned into a tourist attraction instead of being demolished.
-Others think that the site should be turned into a museum instead.
-Whatever happens, it’s going to be an interesting story to watch unfold!
+Some people think the site could be turned into a tourist attraction instead of demolished.
+Whatever happens, it will be an interesting story to watch unfold!

 A Look at the Crumbling Farum Azula

-The Crumbling Farum Azula is a ruined city that was once a bustling metropolis.
-Now, it’s a crumbling mess that’s in danger of completely collapsing.
-This city has been in decline for some time, but the recent earthquakes have accelerated the process.
+The Crumbling Farum Azula is a ruined city once a bustling metropolis.
+Now, it’s a crumbling mess in danger of completely collapsing.
+This city has declined for some time, but the recent earthquakes have accelerated the process.

-The Farum Azula was founded in 229 BC by the Parthian king Ardashir I. It became an important trade center, and it soon became one of the wealthiest cities in Iran.
-The city was destroyed by an earthquake in 373 AD, and it wasn’t rebuilt until 886 AD.
-In 1278, the Mongols invaded Iran, and they destroyed the city again.
-The Farum Azula didn’t recover from this attack, and it gradually declined over the next few centuries.
+It became an important trade center and soon became one of the wealthiest cities in Iran.
+The city was destroyed by an earthquake in 373 AD and was rebuilt in 886 AD.
+In 1278, the Mongols invaded Iran and destroyed the city again.
+The Farum Azula didn’t recover from this attack, gradually declining over the next few centuries.

-The earthquakes that occurred in November of 2016 have been particularly devastating to the Farum Azula.
-So far, at least 25 buildings have collapsed or been damaged due to the earthquakes.
-This includes several churches that are now completely ruined.
+The earthquakes in November of 2016 were particularly devastating to the Farum Azula.
+So far, at least 25 buildings have collapsed or been damaged due to earthquakes.

-If things continue on this trajectory, the Farum Azula may eventually be destroyed altogether.
-It’s not clear what can be done to stop this from happening, but hopefully something will be done before it’s too late.
+The Farum Azula may eventually be destroyed if things continue on this trajectory.
+It’s still being determined what can be done to stop this from happening, but hopefully, something will be done before it’s too late.

 Is Crumbling Farum Azula Worth It?

-If you are considering a visit to the Farum Azula ruin, it is definitely worth your time.
+If you are considering visiting the Farum Azula ruin, it is worth your time.
 The site is not well known, but it is an interesting and unique archaeological site.
 It is located in the Municipality of Valladolid, in the province of Burgos, and can be reached by car or bus.

 The site was declared a monument in 1925, and its ruins date back to the 4th century BC.
-At that time, it was one of the most important settlements in what is now Burgos province.
-It was probably founded by the Celts or their allies, and during its heyday it was home to up to 10,000 people.
+The Celts or their allies founded it, and during its heyday, it was home to up to 10,000 people.

-The Farum Azula ruins are spread over an area of about 2 hectares (5 acres), and include several hundred columns, temples and other structures.
+The Farum Azula ruins are spread over about 2 hectares (5 acres) and include several hundred columns, temples, and other structures.
 The main attraction here is undoubtedly the theatre complex, which dates from the 3rd century BC.
-This impressive structure has a seating capacity of up to 3 thousand people, and features two theatres with stage walls measuring 14 meters (46 feet) wide by 9 meters (29 feet) high.

-The ruins are open to visitors from Monday to Friday between 8:00am and 12:00pm and between 2:00pm and 5:00pm; admission costs 1 euro per person ages 6-64 years old, regardless of nationality.
-If you are looking for something unusual and interesting to do in Burgos province, then a visit to the
+The ruins are open to visitors from Monday to Friday between 8:00 am and 12:00 pm and between 2:00 pm and 5:00 pm; admission costs 1 euro per person, ages 6-64, regardless of nationality.